-- The Thalassemia International Federation published guidelines (2021) for transfusion-dependent thalassemia.7 Initiation of an iron chelator generally starts after 10 to 20 infusions or when serum ferritin level is > 1,000 mcg/L. Recommendations advise use based on patient characteristics and FDA-approved indications and also advocate for switching, rotating, and combing chelator regimens as needed to control iron balance or distribution. - O The American Heart Association (AHA) published a consensus statement (2013) on cardiovascular function and treatment in patients with β-thalassemia major.
-Beferasirox, deferiprone, and deferoxamine (injectable iron chelator) are recommended chelating treatments.
+- The Thalassemia International Federation published guidelines (2021) for transfusion-dependent thalassemia.
+Initiation of an iron chelator generally starts after 10 to 20 red blood cell (RBC) infusions or when serum ferritin level is > 1,000 mcg/L. Recommendations advise use based on patient characteristics and FDA-approved indications, and also advocate for switching, rotating, and combining chelator regimens as needed to control iron balance or distribution. - o The Thalassemia International Federation guidelines for the management of non-transfusion dependent thalassemia (2023) recommend iron chelation therapy with deferasirox in patients ≥ 10 years of age with liver iron concentration ≥ 5 mg of iron per gram of liver dry weight, serum ferritin level ≥ 800 ng/mL, and other scenarios.6 - O The American Heart Association (AHA) published a consensus statement (2013) on cardiovascular function and treatment in patients with β-thalassemia major.
+Deferasirox, deferiprone, and deferoxamine (injectable iron chelator) are recommended chelating treatments.
 The AHA advises the use of Ferriprox monotherapy in patients with cardiac siderosis, patients with reduced left ventricular ejection fraction (LVEF), or asymptomatic left ventricular dysfunction.
 Exjade and Jadenu monotherapy can be used in patients with detectable cardiac iron levels and normal cardiac function.
-However, Exjade and Jadenu are not recommended as first-choice treatment for cardiac siderosis with cardiac iron (T2) < 6 ms or in patients with reduced LVEF. - MDS: The National Comprehensive Cancer Network (NCCN) guidelines for MDS (version 3.2023 November 10, 2023) have recommendations for the management of iron overload.
-NCCN advises consideration of deferasirox or deferoxamine (injectable iron chelator) to decrease iron overload (aiming for target ferritin level < 1,000 mcg/mL) in specific patients with MDS or who are potential transplant candidates.
+However, Exjade and Jadenu are not recommended as first-choice treatment for cardiac siderosis with cardiac iron (T2) < 6 ms or in patients with reduced LVEF. - MDS: The National Comprehensive Cancer Network (NCCN) guidelines for MDS (version 2.2025 January 17, 2025) have recommendations for the management of iron overload.
+NCCN advises consideration of deferasirox orally or deferoxamine (injectable iron chelator) for iron chelation to decrease iron overload (aiming for target ferritin level < 1,000 mcg/mL) in patients who have received >20 to 30 RBC transfusions, particularly for patients with lower-risk MDS or who are potential transplant candidates (with low to intermediate-1 MDS).
 The guidelines note that deferiprone is available; however, controversy remains regarding the use of this agent for MDS due to the Boxed Warning for agranulocytosis.